 The period after World War II saw international law take center stage.
 The war crimes trials and the establishment of the United Nations in 1945-46 provided mechanisms and the practical implementation of international law globally.
 Rather than focusing on reparations against the Axis powers, individuals were identified and tried for their crimes.
 A formal structure for the resolution and discussion of major international issues, the United Nations, was established with the participation of all major world powers.

 Two superpowers, the United States and the USSR, arose after the war.
-These two superpowers represented competing for military, legal, political, and economic polarities that soon resulted in the division of much of the globe into two opposing camps.
+These two superpowers represented competing for military, legal, political, and economic polarities that soon divided much of the globe into two opposing camps.

 Post-Cold War Period

-After the fall of the USSR in 1989, the United States effectively became the sole superpower, as well as assumed the mantle of international “policeman.”
+After the fall of the USSR in 1989, the United States effectively became the sole superpower and assumed the mantle of international “policeman.”
 Interventions by the United States, with and without UN support, in Kosovo, Bosnia, Somalia, Iraq, and Afghanistan during the last 20 years supported the view of the US as the world hegemon.

 One emerging trend in the post-Cold War period is integrating multiple bodies of law in treaties and agreements.
 Historically, a treaty or trade agreement focused on one element: human rights, environmental protection, weapons limitations or tariffs, and trade.
 However, the new trend balances these formerly separate and often conflicting elements into holistic and integrated agreements.

-The evolutionary trend of international law appears to be headed towards broader agreements, regionalization, and stronger enforcement methodology.
-While the recent vote by the UK to leave the EU is a break in this trend, I believe a look at the long term trend and history of international law leads one to conclude that this is a “speed bump” on the road toward further globalization and legal integration and standardization.
+The evolutionary trend of international law appears to be headed towards broader agreements, regionalization, and more robust enforcement methodology.
+While the recent vote by the UK to leave the EU is a break in this trend, I believe a look at the long-term trend and history of international law leads one to conclude that this is a “speed bump” on the road toward further globalization and legal integration and standardization.